gitLSW/rag-chat/API_Documentation.md

 Finally, the document's text content gets saved as a txt file.

 #### `POST /documents`
 - **Purpose**: Uploads and processes a document file along with its metadata that must conform to a predefined schema.
 If accessGroups is Null or empty, everybody has document access.
 If the automatic JSON extract failed for a given doc_type, the provides metadata, plain document text and paragraph embeddings will still be saved.
+Supported MIME file types: ```pdf, docx, odt, rtf, txt, csv, xml, json.```
 - **Request Schema**:

 `Form Table`: